ThomasByr/Phoenyx/helpme.md

 ## Noise algorithms

 Phoenyx implements small data structure usefull to handle noises algorithm.
 These can be used for mathematical drawings, gif loops, random cave or maps generation.
-On similar cases you will have slightly different looking results depending on the algorithm you choose, but the OpenSimplex Noise algorithm was found to be slightly more faster than it's Perlin Noise counterpart.
+On similar cases you will have slightly different looking results depending on the algorithm you choose, but the OpenSimplex Noise algorithm was found to be slightly more faster than it's Perlin counterpart.

 ### ``OpenSimplexNoise`` class